Paragraphs

 Preservation of more of your natural knee structures Healthy, unaffected cartilage, bone, soft tissue, and ligaments are kept intact, helping to provide stability, balance, and maintain more natural knee function after surgery.

-Reduction in knee pain, recovery of mobility, and improvement in quality of life Pain may be rapidly and dramatically reduced or eliminated, and you should be able to regain most of the original mobility of your knee.
+Reduction in knee pain, REGAINING mobility, and improvement in quality of life Pain may be rapidly and dramatically reduced or eliminated, and you may be able to regain most of the original mobility of your knee.

 Potential to delay or avoid total knee replacement By undergoing partial knee replacement before the disease progresses, you may be able to delay or prevent osteoarthritis from spreading and having to replace all three compartments of the knee with artificial implants.